Helpful Links

 Entry-Level Training: Entry-level programs are offered by post-secondary training institutions (like Academy Canada) and provide students with theoretical and practical knowledge in specific trades areas.
 Most programs involve formal, institution-based instruction lasting approximately 9 months (although some are shorter).
 Entry-level students are NOT apprentices.
 Upon successful completion of an entry-level program, graduates who find appropriate employment may become registered apprentices.
 Their entry-level program will be reviewed by an APO and the hours completed during their program may be credited towards an apprenticeship.

-Advanced (Block/Level) Training: Block/Level Training is a period of in-school training with an established set of hours per block/level that every registered apprentice must attend if it is a requirement of their particular trade.
-Block/Level training is scheduled for the apprentice by the APO once an apprentice acquires a specific number of employment hours.
-An applicant registering as an apprentice after completing an entry-level program (pre-employment) will receive credit for block 1/level 1 and progress to the next block/level of training.
-If the entry-level program (pre-employment) has not been completed upon registration as an apprentice, block 1/level 1 will have to be completed prior to the next block/level of training being arranged.
+Apprenticeship Training: Apprenticeship training is a period of in-school training with an established set of hours that every registered apprentice must attend if it is a requirement of their particular trade.
+Apprenticeship training is scheduled for the apprentice by the APO once an apprentice acquires a specific number of employment hours.
+An applicant registering as an apprentice after completing an entry-level program (pre-employment) will receive credit for level 1 and progress to the next level of training.

 Request Info